qpdf/qpdf/README-developer.md

 `--deterministic-id`.
 While `--static-id` is unaffected by file contents, `--deterministic-id` is based on file contents and so is dependent on zlib output if there is any newly compressed data.
-By using `qpdf-test-compare`, it's actually not necessary to use either `--static-id` or `--deterministic-id`.
+By use `qpdf-test-compare`, it's actually not necessary to use either `--static-id` or `--deterministic-id`.
 It may still be necessary to use `--static-aes-iv` if comparing encrypted files, but since `qpdf-test-compare` ignores `/Perms`, a wider range of encrypted files